 - Stick with low-frequency sounds.
 Let’s get technical for a minute: if a lot is going on at the high end of the frequency spectrum (e.g. flutes or whistles), the music can distract listeners from the voiceover.
 This is because higher frequency sounds tend to feel like they’re in the forefront of a track.
 To avoid letting your music steal the spotlight from your message, we recommend that you use music with lower frequency sounds.

 - Balance the cadence of your voiceover.
 If you have a fast-paced voiceover, a busy piece of music can make your whole ad feel hectic.
 Think about the tone and quality of the voiceover you want when choosing your music.
 And counterbalance a high-paced voiceover with mellow or minimalist music.

 - Simplicity is key.
 To keep your background music minimal and unobtrusive, we recommend you choose songs that are rhythmic, not melodic.
 If you can whistle the tune, it could be too much.
 We think the best background music is purely instrumental, with no vocals.

 Saving your background music selection for last and factoring it into your targeting and messaging tactics can go a long way.
-We think this will help you make more strategic choices, and choose music that will sound great to your audience on Spotify, too.
+We think this will help you make more strategic choices, and allows you to choose music that will sound great to your audience on Spotify, too.
 So we encourage you to take advantage of Ad Studio’s unique targeting options, script ideation help, and robust library of free, licensed background tracks to help you make effective audio ads.
-And, if you think your song choice doesn’t sound right the first time, Ad Studio makes it easy to change your background music and even adjust the sound mixing yourself with our audio revision tools.
+And, if you think your song choice doesn’t sound right the first time, don’t worry.
+With Ad Studio, you’re in full control.
+Spotify makes it easy to change your background music and even adjust the sound mixing yourself with our audio revision tools.